citp/privacy-policy-historical/m/my/myc/mycashplus.co.uk.md

 If cookies are enabled then during the course of any visit to an APS' website, the pages you see, along with a cookie, are stored to your device.
 On a repeat visit the APS website may check to see, and find, any cookie left there on the last visit to enable us to present personalised feature.
 APS might also look at IP addresses to add general information about the country, city or region in which you are located, along with your domain name (e.g. what internet service provider you use)

-There are two types of cookies that may be used across the APS suite of websites:
+There are two types of cookies that may be used across all APS Group websites:

 _Session Cookies_

 These are temporary cookies that remain in the cookie file of your browser until you close the browser.
-They enable information to be maintained across pages of our site and avoid you having to re-enter information.
+They enable information to be maintained across pages of our site pursuant to providing you with a better experience.
+These cookies cannot personally identify you and they will expire when you close down your browser.

 _Persistent Cookies_